britram/quic-base-drafts/draft-ietf-quic-recovery.md

 - Limit ack_delay by max_ack_delay (#2060, #2099)
 - Initial keys are discarded once Handshake are avaialble (#1951, #2045)
 - Reorder ECN and loss detection in pseudocode (#2142)
-- Only cancel loss detection timer if ack-eliciting packets are in flight (#2093, #2117)
+- Only cancel loss detection timer if ack-provoking packets are in flight (#2093, #2117)